 25 mg, 50 mg, 100 mg, 150 mg, and 200 mg extended-release capsules

 There are 2 currently approved Brand name extended release versions of topiramate XR: Qudexy XR and Trokendi XR.
-These brand names are used in the United States for the seizure medicine topiramate.
+These brand names are used in the United States for the extended-release form of the seizure medicine topiramate.

 25 mg: light green opaque body/yellow opaque cap (printed “SPN” on the cap, “25” on the body)

 50 mg: light green opaque body/orange opaque cap (printed “SPN” on the cap, “50” on the body)